 Note: this is not currently SpongeForge compatible.
-I am working to resolve the issue.

 The original project was by wildex999, and never posted to Curse, as far as I know.
 Here is a link to the original mod, where downloads for 1.8 and 1.7.10 can be found.
 Here is where he gives permission for me to update it, in addition to the fact that it is licensed under the MIT License.

 On a Minecraft server, the world will update 20 times each second.
 This means that the server has 50 milliseconds to go through every active world and update the Entities, TileEntities and other things such as lighting and terrain generation.

 Once your server has a lot of players, and large active bases, the server might start having problems updating everything within the given time.

 This is especially true on modded servers with Chunk loaders, large bases with a lot of TileEntities, and many new Monsters and other Entities.

 With Tick Dynamic on your server, you will be able to define how much time each world is allowed to use, and within each world, how much time Entities and TileEntities are allowed to use.